Cardiac Rehabilitation and Wellness

-If you’ve had a heart emergency, such as a heart attack, stent or bypass surgery, within the past year, we offer cardiac rehab for your recovery.
-You will need a prescription from your doctor.
-This program is approved by most medical insurance companies.
-Speak with your medical insurance company to see if you are covered.
+If you have had a heart emergency — such as a heart attack, stent, or bypass surgery — within the past year, you are a candidate for cardiac rehabilitation.
+This program is approved by most medical insurance companies and requires a prescription from your doctor.
+Before beginning the program, check with your medical insurance company to see if you are covered.

 SilverSneakers® and Silver&Fit®